sciretta/challenge/README.md

    ```

-   You can filter by currentPage, limit of elements (using > 50 as limit can give problems), make for makeName and type for typeName
+   You can filter by currentPage, limit of elements (using > 50 as limit can give problems associated with API requests block), make for makeName and type for typeName

 2. **Possible Graphql response**: